Seoul Subway Line 9: History

 Line 9 was one of the lines first discussed as part of Seoul's 3rd phase of subway construction in 1991.
 In 1993, Seoul announced a plan for new construction of subway lines 9~12 and the extension of subway line 3.
 Construction of the 3rd phase was delayed by the 1995 Daegu explosions, funding issues, the 1997 financial crisis and a 1998 review of the plan that reduced the scope of the 3rd phase.
 In 2001, the city passed the feasibility study and execution designs for line 9 and confirmed the commencement of construction.

 Construction of Phase 1 between Gaehwa and Sinnonhyeon began in April 2002.
 Originally scheduled to open on June 12, 2009, the line opened on July 24, 2009, to ensure that the line was fully ready to begin service.
 Line 9 opened with 24 four-car trains numbered 9-01~9–24; the express service ran every 20 minutes and the local service every 6.7 minutes.

 Due to increasing ridership (numbers soon exceeded 250,000 per day), 12 additional four-car trains were ordered to alleviate capacity constraints.
 These trains, numbered 9–25~9–36, entered service on October 15, 2011.
 This allowed for the express service headway to be shortened to 10 minutes and the local service headway to 5 minutes.
 On September 30, 2013, additional express trains were added during commuting times of 7 to 9 AM (from 22 to 36), further reducing the headway.

 Phase 2 extended the line from Sinnonhyeon in Gangnam to Sports Complex station (Seoul) on Line 2, and was opened on March 28, 2015.
 Phase 3 further extended the line to VHS Medical Center Station in eastern Seoul, and was opened on December 1, 2018.
 The following workdays saw a 6.4% increase in passengers, roughly 145,000 people, as the line now services a larger area to the east.

-Due to capacity issues on the express service due to increasing ridership, express trains were gradually lengthened to six cars starting on December 30, 2017.
+Due to severe capacity issues on the express service due to increasing ridership, express trains were gradually lengthened to six cars starting on December 30, 2017.
 Non-express trains were also expanded to six-car trains by the end of 2019.
 An additional three trains were expected to be delivered by the end of 2019, but have not been delivered as of January 2020.